ccantore/website/content/publication/CFL_2017_JEDC/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "***Journal of Economic Dynamics and Control***, vol. 61(C), pages 133-151"
+publication: "***Journal of Economic Dynamics and Control***, vol. 82, pages 67-82"
 publication_short: ""

-abstract: "We contribute to an emerging literature that brings the constant elasticity of substitution (CES) specification of the production function into the analysis of business cycle fluctuations.
-Using US data, we estimate by Bayesian-Maximum-Likelihood methods a standard medium-sized DSGE model with a CES rather than Cobb–Douglas (CD) technology.
-We estimate a elasticity of substitution between capital and labour well below unity at 0.15–0.18.
-In a marginal likelihood race CES decisively beats the CD production and this is matched by its ability to fit the data better in terms of second moments.
-We show that this result is mainly driven by the implied fluctuations of factor shares under the CES specification.
-The CES model performance is further improved when the estimation is carried out under an imperfect information assumption.
-Hence the main message for DSGE models is that we should dismiss once and for all the use of CD for business cycle analysis."
+abstract: "The response of hours worked to technology shocks in the postwar US economy has increased over time.
+We offer a structural interpretation of this important time-varying macroeconomic moment.
+The time varying patterns captured by a structural VAR are consistent with those obtained from a parsimonious RBC model with a less than unitary elasticity of substitution between capital and labor (σ).
+The observed changes in the response of hours are attributable to increases in the magnitude of the degree of capital-labor substitution.
+Finally, we conjecture that the observed time-variation in σ is related to changes in the skill composition of the work force and biases in technological change."

 # Summary.
 An optional shortened abstract.
 summary: ""